 Provisional audits happen when a provider purchases a certified rest home from another provider.

-Partial provisional audits happen when a provider wants to add services to their certificate (eg, a rest home adding hospital-level care) or when a new rest home is built.
+Partial provisional audits happen when a provider wants to add services to their certificate (eg, a rest home adding hospital-level care), when a new rest home is built, or when a provider adds capacity or reconfigures their services (eg, builds a new wing, upgrades rooms).
+Before 2014, audits for adding capacity or reconfiguring services were referred to as verification audits.

 Rest homes may have unannounced inspections by the Ministry under the Health and Disability Services (Safety) Act 2001 in the event of a serious complaint.